AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## When do I need to copy a custom image?

-Custom images can be used only within the same region and cannot be used across regions.
+Each custom image can be used only within a single region and cannot be used across regions.
 You can copy custom images to achieve the following goals:

 -   Deploy applications in ECS instances to multiple regions.
 -   Migrate ECS instances to other regions.
 -   Use custom images across regions.

-You can copy a custom image from one region to another and use the custom image to deploy the same application environment in the destination region.
+You can copy a custom image from one region to another within the same account and use the custom image to deploy the same application environment in the destination region.

 ## Which images can be copied?